Jury finds Alex Jones caused $4 million in damages to two Sandy Hook parents

 Right-wing talk show host Alex Jones will have to pay the parents of a Sandy Hook shooting victim a little more than $4 million in compensatory damages, a jury decided Thursday, capping a stunning and dramatic case that showcased for the public the real-world harm inflicted by viral conspiracy theories.

-The plaintiffs, Scarlett Lewis and Neil Heslin, had asked for $150 million in compensatory damages to be awarded when the trial started.
+The award from the jury was far less than what the plaintiffs, Scarlett Lewis and Neil Heslin, had asked for.
+At the start of the trial, attorneys for Lewis and Heslin asked the jury to award their clients $150 million in compensatory damages.

 A separate, shorter trial during which punitive damages will be discussed is now expected.
 Punitive damages are awarded when the court finds the defendant's behavior to be especially offensive.